fverdugo/PardisoMKL.jl/README.md

 # PardisoMKL

 This package provides Julia bindings to the low level routines provided by the [Intel (R) MKL Pardiso direct sparse solver interface](https://software.intel.com/en-us/mkl-developer-reference-fortran-intel-mkl-pardiso-parallel-direct-sparse-solver-interface).
-This package can only be used if a licended instalation of the Intel (R) MKL Pardiso is available in the system.
+This package can only be used if a licensed installation of the Intel (R) MKL Pardiso is available in the system.
 This package is available free of charge and in no way replaces or alters any functionality of the linked libraries.

 ## Why?